Affordable Alternatives to enewton-Style Bracelets

 The quality depends on the material.
 Look for gold-filled or stainless steel options instead of cheap plating; they’ll resist tarnishing and last much longer.
 If you’re planning to wear your jewelry daily or in water, gold-filled is your best bet for longevity.

 Yes!
 Mixing is one of the best-kept secrets.
-The Enewton originals help elevate your stack, while the dupes fill in with extra texture and color, no one will ever know which is which.
+The Enewton originals help elevate your stack, while the bracelets that are similar in lookand feel fill in with extra texture and color, no one will ever know which is which.
+Check out their site as they have beautiful things!

 Keep them dry when possible, and store them in a soft pouch or jewelry box.
 Even though some dupes claim to be water-resistant, avoiding lotion and perfume will help maintain their shine longer.